 - There is a diminished requirements of the business for employees to do work of a particular kind

 Employers must inform and consult with employees on any potential redundancies and follow a fair process in carrying out the redundancy.
 There are different rule based upon the number of employees being made redundant or whether there is a recognised trade union.
 Employees can be awarded compensation if the process is not undertaken correctly.
-Expert advice should be taken as soon as redundancies are contemplated.
+Expert advice from redundancy solicitors should be taken as soon as redundancies are contemplated.

 How an employee can succeed in a claim against redundancy